-Whatever your story is, you'll benefit from a list of helpful tools that can make the landing page creation experience that much easier.
+Whatever your story is, you'll benefit from a list of helpful tools that can make landing page creation that much easier.

-Let's take a look at some page builders for starters:
+Let's take a look at some page builders to start:

 Since building a landing page isn't enough, take a look at these testers:

 Like it or not, first impressions matter, especially in business.
-What you do to first get your potential customers' attention sets the stage for what's to come, and they know it.
+What you do to get your potential customers' attention sets the stage, and they know it.